EarlyClues/UniversalFreeRealmsStandardProtocols/docs/TelepresenceRobotOperationalStandards.md

 ------------------------

 * “State” is understood as the current status of the telepresence robot unit, the activity of its sensors and output components, and its reception & transmission of remote control data.
-* “Functionality” is understood as the physical/technological capabilities or capacities of the telepresence robot unit and its components.
+* “Functionality” is understood as the physical/technological capabilities or capacities of the telepresence robot unit and its constituent components.
 * “Controls” are understood as the mechanism or trigger whereby functionality may be accessed or activated by remote operator, or in some cases by local user, or robot-itself.

 ---